 Twenty-five years after the foundation of OAC Switzerland, we organized a celebration service.
-OAC Germany director, Uli Hofius, was our guest speaker at this service held in Basel in 2010.
-Of course, it had to be celebrated with an open-air meeting (picture watched the presentation.
-The Swiss have become hard to reach, but divine appointments still happen!
+OAC Germany's Uli Hofius was our guest speaker at this service held in Basel in 2010.
+Of course, it had to be celebrated with an open-air meeting (picture 30)!